jbamford/jbamford.github.io/_posts/2023-03-26-Animate-SVG-Files-Breakdown.markdown

 ## SVG’s With One Path Attribute

 1. Download an SVG File
-    1. I like to use this website however there are many out there.
+    1. I like to use these websites, however there are many out there.
-        1. [https://sandify.org/](https://sandify.org/) (most of the svgs in the [repository](https://github.com/jbamford/MMM-PenPlotter/tree/main/example_svg) came from here)
+        1. [https://sandify.org/](https://sandify.org/) (most of the SVG's in the [repository](https://github.com/jbamford/MMM-PenPlotter/tree/main/example_svg) came from here)
         2. [https://drawingbots.net/knowledge/tools](https://drawingbots.net/knowledge/tools) a nice collections of tools
     2. Be sure to download the file as an SVG